Pet Insurance Deductible

 Annual deductible

-You pay this deductible amount once per policy year, regardless of how many claims you file.
-After meeting your annual deductible, your insurance covers eligible expenses for the rest of the year according to your reimbursement rate.
+This deductible gets paid once each year, whether you file one pet insurance claim or 20.
+After meeting your annual deductible, your insurance covers eligible expenses for the rest of the year according to your reimbursement rate (the percentage of eligible costs your insurer pays back to you).
 This type works well for pets with chronic conditions or multiple health issues since you only pay the deductible once annually.

 injuredPet icon